whitecr0wz/whitecr0wz.github.io/_posts/posts/2021-01-14-SLAE64-Null-Free-Bind.md

   b7:   0f 05                   syscall
 ```

 It seems as this assembly program has a great quantity of null opcodes.
-However, if we pay close attention, we may notice that most of these come from mov instructions.
-For
+Nonetheless, if we pay close attention, we might notice that most of these come from mov instructions.
-instance, when a single byte such as 1 is being inserted into a 64-bit register such as RAX, a lot of nulls will be parsed as well.
-This could easily be circumvented by pushing
+For instance, when a single byte such as 1 is being inserted into a 64-bit register such as RAX, a lot of nulls will be parsed as well.
+This could easily be circumvented by
-such bytes as WORDs and then saving such values in Lower 16 bit registers such as ax, bx, dx, bp, and so forth.
+pushing such bytes as WORDs and then saving such values in Lower 16 bit registers such as ax, bx, dx, bp, and so forth.

 Other techniques could simply implement using a lower bit register such as lower 8-bits instead of 64-bits when it comes to small operations.